blackstorm/markdownbrain/README.md

 - **Truly self-hosted** — No SaaS or third-party platform dependencies; you own your data
 - **Obsidian-native** — Full support for internal links, backlinks, and wiki-style references
 - **Developer-friendly** — Flexible integration with local storage or S3-compatible backends
-- **One-click publishing** — Sync your existing vault to a live site in seconds
+- **One-click publishing** — Publish your existing vault to a live site in seconds

 ## Features

 - Fully self-hosted with complete control over deployment and data
 - Support for multiple independent vaults
-- Incremental and full sync modes for efficient publishing
+- Incremental and full publish modes for efficient publishing
 - Native support for Obsidian notes and related assets
 - Automatic parsing of internal links and backlinks
 - Built-in custom domain support with automatic HTTPS